 Getting a Deck

-The first edition of The Thing From The Future, currently in its third print run, is available via direct order from the Situation Lab.
-Decks cost CAD $45 each, plus shipping.
-Please contact email@example.com to arrange bulk orders of more than three decks.
+The first edition of The Thing From The Future, now in its fourth print run, is available via direct order from the Situation Lab.
+Decks cost USD $40 each, plus shipping.
+Bulk orders are welcome; please contact firstname.lastname@example.org ahead of time if you plan to order five or more decks to ensure timely fulfillment.

-Please note that the combination of high order volume and a manual fulfillment procedure means that orders are currently taking 2-4 weeks to process.
+Please note that the combination of high order volume and a manual fulfillment procedure means that orders may take 2-4 weeks to process.

 The cards are sold as is for non-commercial use only.
 To purchase a licence covering use of the cards in fee-for-service consulting, please contact email@example.com.